🎉 Get up to $1,000 in stock when you fund a new Active Invest account.* Learn more

 After an M&A announcement, the most common reaction on Wall Street is for the shares of the acquiring company to fall and those of the target company to rally.
 That’s because the buyer typically offers a premium for the takeover in order to win over shareholders, and big company moves or decisions are a key driver of price fluctuations and how stocks work.

-The rally in the target’s stock can come as a surprise, often leaving investors with the dilemma of selling then or after the deal is complete.
+The rally in the target’s stock can come as a surprise, often leaving investors with the dilemma of selling them, or holding onto them after the deal is complete.
 The target’s shares usually trade for less than the acquisition price until the transaction closes.
 This is because the market is pricing in the risk of the deal falling apart.

 Why Do M&A Deals Fall Through?